tinuzz/wp-plugin-trackserver/readme.txt

 To publish your tracks, simply create a page (with a non-conflicting permalink) and use the [tsmap] shortcode to add a map.

-= What are the available shortcode attributes? =

-* track: track id or 'live'
-* width: map width
-* height: map height
-* align: 'left', 'center' or 'right'
-* class: a CSS class to add to the map div for customization
-* markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track
-* gpx: the URL to a GPX file to be plotted on the map. 'track' attribute takes precedence over 'gpx'.
-Markers are disabled for GPX files.
-* color: the color of the track on the map, default comes from Leaflet
-* weight: the weight of the track on the map, default comes from Leaflet
-* opacity: the opacity of the track on the map, default comes from Leaflet

-Example: [tsmap track=39 align=center class=mymap markers=n color=#ff0000]

-= What is live tracking? =

-By using the shortcode with the 'track=live' parameter, the most recently updated track belonging to the author of the current post/page is published on the map.

-The track is updated with the latest trackpoints every 10 seconds and the map view is always centered to the most recent trackpoint.
-A marker is shown in that location.
-Live tracking can be stopped and restarted with a simple control button that is shown on the map.

 = Can Trackserver support protocol X or device Y? =